AnthonyBataille/SudokuSolver/README.md

 ## Reference for this project

-R.W.R.
+R.M.R.
 Lewis.
 A Guide to Graph Colouring.
 Algorithms and Applications. *Springer*, 2016.